Bhuvanesh2218K/-Clinical-RAG-MedGemma-Interpreter/README.md

     * Implements the logic to construct the four-branch clinical tree (STATE, EMOTION, CONCERN, RISK).
 * **`medgemma-app-notebook.ipynb`**: **[The Application Layer]**
     * Features the inference engine and the RAG-grounding logic.
-    * Includes a stateful conversation handler and prompt engineering for MedGemma.
+    * Includes a stateful conversation handler and session memory management.

 ### 🚀 Key Technical Contributions
 * **Dimensional Knowledge Retrieval:** Instead of a flat search, the system retrieves context across four distinct clinical "branches," ensuring a holistic understanding of the patient's physical and emotional state.